jbilander/sdbox/hardware/README.md

 BOM, NOT 100% verified  yet!!!, still need to verify the optional barrel jack power connector with or without U3 and the U3 circuit working or not.

+Please note, you don't need to populate C1 if you're not going to use the barrel jack.
+R5 is only needed if U3 is populated.
 ***

 PART  | Value | Description